bluezald/angular-playground/Overview.md

 ```html
 <input [(ngModel)]='listFilter'>
 ```
-- also make sure you import FormsModule in your AppModule
+- also make sure you import FormsModule in your Module
+- parentheses are used to bind in the HTML to component direction and typically used in responding to events
+- The square brackets are used to bind from component to HTML, and used for displaying data

 ```javascript
 import { FormsModule } from '@angular/forms';
 ```